Your Title

 -

-Prevention-focused: Identifies triggers and modifies environments to reduce problem behaviors.
+Prevention-focused: Identifies triggers and modifies environments to reduce problem behaviours.

 -

-Skill-building: Teaches replacement behaviors that serve the same function as challenging behaviors.
+Skill-building: Teaches replacement behaviours that serve the same function as challenging behaviours.

 -

-Positive reinforcement: Encourages desired behaviors through rewards and praise.
+Positive reinforcement: Encourages desired behaviours through rewards and praise.

 -